aerospike/aerospike-server/README.md

 OpenSSL 0.9.8b or later is required for cryptographic hash functions (RIPEMD-160 & SHA-1) and pseudo-random number generation.

-* The CentOS 7 &  Red Hat Enterprise Linux 8/9 OpenSSL packages to install are:  `openssl` and `openssl-devel`, and also `openssl-static` on CentOS 7.
+* The CentOS 7 &  Red Hat Enterprise Linux 8/9 OpenSSL package to install:  `openssl-devel`

-* The Debian 10/11 and Ubuntu 20/22 OpenSSL packages to install are:
+* The Debian 10/11 and Ubuntu 20/22 OpenSSL packages to install: `libssl-dev`.
-`openssl` and `libssl-dev`.

 #### Lua 5.1